Canada bans the captivity of whales, dolphins and porpoises for entertainment

 The long fight

 Bill S-203 went through more than three years of significant debate, but science was on our side.
-We demonstrated that Canadians are against keeping these social, intelligent and vast roaming marine mammals in small, barren tanks for entertainment.
+We demonstrated that Canadians are against keeping these social, intelligent and vast roaming marine mammals in small, barren tanks for entertainment, resulting in the ban of keeping porpoises, whales and dolphins in captivity.

 Our Canada team made sure that every Member of Parliament had a copy of our Case Against Marine Mammals in Captivity report on hand when they reviewed, debated and finally passed this important bill.
 Our latest report, published jointly with the Animal Welfare Institute, demonstrates the scientific and ethical arguments in support of banning cetacean captivity.